Senate GOP breaks century-old tradition for circuit court nominees

 “It goes back a hundred years,” said Carl Tobias, the Williams Chair in Law at the University of Richmond School of Law.
 “It’s a huge deal.
 It’s very important because the circuit courts are the supreme courts for 99 percent of cases.”

-The break from tradition came under the former Senate Judiciary Committee chairman, Charles Grassley, R-Iowa, prompted by Democratic senators’ opposition to nominees, Tobias said.
+The break from tradition came under former Senate Judiciary Committee Chairman Charles Grassley, R-Iowa, and was prompted by Democratic senators’ opposition to nominees, Tobias said.

 “The GOP chose to make an exception for appellate vacancies,” said Tobias, a founding faculty member of the Boyd Law School at UNLV.